 Some common abilities you need include an aptitude for creative problem solving; sound judgment; the ability to make decisions; solid estimation skills; good personnel and resource management skills; and excellent communication skills.

 If you’d like to become involved in the community, the Ag Club is a great way to do it.
 The club promotes leadership, educational advancement and group participation at the local, state and national levels.
-You also can participate in the Postsecondary Agriculture Students (PAS) Organization at state and national levels.
+You also can participate in the Professional Agriculture Student Organization at state and national levels.